-Our team was supported by ICMBio/Ilha Grande National Park, whose collaboration was fundamental to the planning and execution of the activities.
-Over the course of the expedition, more than 340 km were surveyed, covering river stretches between the municipalities of Guaíra (PR) and Rosana (SP), including key areas of tributaries of the Paraná River.
+Project activities include gathering information on the current and historical presence of giant otters in the region, strengthening institutional partnerships, and understanding local community perceptions.
+The expedition was conducted with essential support from ICMBio/Ilha Grande National Park, which played a key role in planning and implementing the field activities.
+Over the course of the expedition, more than 340 km were surveyed, covering stretches between the municipalities of Guaíra (PR) and Rosana (SP), as well as important tributaries of the Paraná River.

 Local engagement: science built through partnerships

-The expedition included strategic institutional meetings with organizations such as the Environmental Military Police and local municipal governments.
-These meetings were essential for strengthening partnerships and expanding the presence of the Giant Otter Project in the region, reinforcing the importance of the involvement of different sectors of society in biodiversity conservation.
+The project’s activities are strengthened through collaboration with public institutions such as the Environmental Military Police and local governments.
+Strategic meetings are essential for information exchange and for expanding Projeto Ariranhas’ presence in the region, reinforcing the importance of multi-sector engagement in biodiversity conservation.

 Riverside communities and environmental memory